Naman1997/proxmox-terraform-template-k8s/README.md

 ## Prerequisite

-You need to create a template VM for the cloning process.
+You need to create a proxmox template for the cloning process.
 Learn more about proxmox templates [here](https://pve.proxmox.com/wiki/VM_Templates_and_Clones#Create_VM_Template).

 If you don't need any modifications on top of your base image, then you can create a new VM that uses an official cloud image from [ubuntu](https://cloud-images.ubuntu.com/), [arch](https://wiki.archlinux.org/title/Arch_Linux_on_a_VPS#Official_Arch_Linux_cloud_image), etc and use that VM as a template.